 I have to say it was challenging to know what was going on as individuals were doing independent work and all I could see in WebEx was grey squares and names.

 But they all stayed and sent questions in chat or video voice.
-Form what I could see, this audience was completely new to H5P.
+From what I could see, this audience was completely new to H5P.

 I hope that this workshop stays in the cabinet in the H5P Kitchen as a resource for people new to H5P or looking to try it out.